JuliaPluto/static-export-template/README.md

 ### 👉 Step 1

-Make sure that all your Pluto notebooks can be run from a fresh Julia environment.
-See the tips below about packages.

-### 👉 Step 2

 From this repository, download [ExportPluto.yaml](./.github/workflows/ExportPluto.yaml).

 Save the file in your own repository, in the same location: make a folder `.github` in the main directory, within that a folder `workflows`, and add the file there, with the name `ExportPluto.yaml`.
 Commit the new file to your repository.